4 Things NOT to Do in Cades Cove

 Listen To This Article - Click Play

 Cades Cove is the most popular destination in the Great Smoky Mountains National Park, and it’s not hard to see why!
 Over 2 million visitors come to Cades Cove each year to enjoy the valley’s breathtaking scenery, spectacular wildlife, and well-preserved historic buildings.
 While we have already shared a step-by-step guide to everything to do in Cades Cove, it recently occurred to us that we have never told our readers what to avoid doing during their visit.
-So, without further ado, here are four things you should definitely NOT do in Cades Cove.
+So, without further ado, here are four things NOT to do in Cades Cove.

 1. Don’t Run Through the Fields Singing “The Sound of Music”